By Kara-Leah Grant

 The meaning of life is to embody the Transcendent

-Not to transcendent… but to embody the transcendent.
+Not to transcend… but to embody the transcendent.
 Shakti is calling Shiva down even as she arises to meet him.

 So a Kundalini Awakening will literally rewire your nervous system so you can handle greater and greater currents of Prana.